fungusakafungus/ums/README.md

 ums
 ===

-tools for handling UMS mail API responses.
+Tools for handling UMS mail API responses.

 A bit WIP, so don't look to close, ok :-)